thefirsty/Block-AI-websites/README.md

 ## 🧠 How to Use This Brain Trainer

 ### 🟢 To Block AI Sites:
-1. Download block_ai_hosts.exe from the [Releases](https://github.com/thefirsty/Block-AI-websites/releases)
+1. Download block_ai_hosts.exe from the [Releases](https://github.com/thefirsty/brain-gym/releases)
 2. Right-click → **Run as Administrator**
-3. That’s it.
-You’re now doing mental pushups.
+3. That's it.
+You're now doing mental pushups.

-### 🔓 To Unblock (when your boss isn’t watching):
+### 🔓 To Unblock (when your boss isn't watching):
 1. Download unblock_ai_hosts.exe
 2. Run it as admin
 3. All blocked domains will be removed